vmware/PowerCLI-Example-Scripts/README.md

 ## Additional Resources
 ### Discussions
 Join in on the discussion within the VMware Code Slack team's PowerCLI channel: <https://code.vmware.com/slack/>
+[//]: # (LucD: I would suggest to start a dedicated Slack channel, for example "PowerCLI Repository".
+This to avoid having to look through all the PowerCLI clatter)
 ### VMware Sample Exchange
 It is highly recommened to add any and all submitted resources to the VMware Sample Exchange: <https://developercenter.vmware.com/samples>

 Sample Exchange can be allowed to access your GitHub resources, by way of a linking process, where they can be indexed and searched by the community.
 There are VMware social media accounts which will advertise resources posted to the site and there's no additional accounts needed, as the VMware Sample Exchange uses MyVMware credentials.
+[//]: # (LucD: Will that be an automated process?)

 ## VMWARE TECHNOLOGY PREVIEW LICENSE AGREEMENT
 The VMware Technnology Preview License Agreement: <https://github.com/vmware/PowerCLI-Example-Scripts/blob/master/LICENSE.md>
+[//]: # (LucD: This only protects VMware, not the submitters, as far as my legalese is correct)
 # Repository Administrator Resources
 ## Table of Contents
 * Board Members